artyuum/request-dto-mapper-bundle/README.md

 Setting the value to `false` will prevent the exception from being thrown, and your controller will still be executed.

-If you don't set the value (leaving it as `null`), the global value (set in the configuration file) will be used.
+If you don't set any value, the configured value (defined in the bundle's configuration file) will be used.

 ## Events
 - [PreDtoMappingEvent](/src/Event/PreDtoMappingEvent.php) - dispatched before the mapping is made.
 - [PostDtoMappingEvent](/src/Event/PostDtoMappingEvent.php) - dispatched once the mapping is made.
 - [PreDtoValidationEvent](/src/Event/PreDtoValidationEvent.php) - dispatched before the validation is made (if the validation is enabled).
 - [PostDtoValidationEvent](/src/Event/PostDtoValidationEvent.php) - dispatched once the validation is made (if the validation is enabled).

-## Contributing
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Be sure to follow the same coding style & naming used in this library to produce a consistent code.